PericoLedesma/aws-bootcamp-cruddur-2023/journal/week0.md

 - The bash commands we are using are the same as the [AWS CLI Install Instructions]https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

-Update our `.gitpod.yml` to include the following task.
+Update our `.gitpod.yml` to include the following task. __Note__ this file run when we launch the gitpod env and we use it to install packages and stablichs env variables.

 ```sh
 tasks: